-Nothing says fall quite like a pumpkin.
-When they start appearing on the front stoops and in the windows across New Jersey, you know fall really has arrived.
-Sure, you can grab one for your family at the local garden center or even grocery store, but why miss out on a visit to one of NJ's many pumpkin patches where you're sure to run into more fall fun, including barnyard animals, hay and corn mazes, and even the season's other favorite fruit: apples.
+Nothing says fall (or Halloween) quite like a pumpkin.
+When these festive gourds start appearing on front stoops and in windows across New Jersey, you know autumn really has arrived.
+This year, skip the grocery store pumpkins and take a day trip to one of NJ's excellent pumpkin patches, where you're sure to run into more fall fun, including barnyard animals, hay and corn mazes, and even the season's other favorite fruit: apples.

 Closer to the New York border?
 Check out these Westchester and Hudson Valley pumpkin patches.
-Closer to south Jersey or headed for a Bucks County getaway this fall?
-Our Philadelphia site has the info on Pennsylvania pumpkin patches.
+If you're in south Jersey or headed for a Bucks County getaway this fall, our Philadelphia site has the scoop on Pennsylvania pumpkin patches.

 Alstede Farms – Chester

-This NJ farm has a lot to offer, including farm animals to feed, activities for the kids, including a bounce house, wagon ride, corn maze, and hay pyramid to climb, and of course, a farm stand and tons of pick-your-own options.
-The weekend atmosphere is downright carnival like, so arrive early to beat the crowds.
+This NJ farm has a lot to offer, including tons of activities for kids.
+You'll find a bounce house, wagon ride, corn maze, hay pyramid, and farm animals to feed—plus a farm stand and plenty of pick-your-own options.
+It gets very busy on the weekends, so plan to arrive before 11am or after 4pm to beat the crowds—or come on a weekday if you can (when admission prices are cheaper).
 Pick your own pumpkins from mid-September through mid-November.
 There are various ticket packages, including a weekday special.
+Check out the farm's tips to plan your visit.

 Conklin Farm U-Pick – Montville

-Conklin is a smaller venue that comes highly-recommended from our MP writers.
-It has all you could ask for: pumpkin picking, corn maze, hayrides (even a haunted hayride for your older, braver kids), but at a less-frenetic pace.
-Plus, a snack shack with hot cider, candy apples and warm homemade donuts keep everyone happy.
+Conklin is a smaller venue that comes highly recommended from our MP writers.
+It has all you could ask for: pumpkin picking, a corn maze, and hayrides (even a haunted hayride for your older, braver kids), but at a less frenetic pace.
+A snack shack with hot cider, candy apples, and warm, homemade doughnuts will keep everyone full and happy.

 Demarest Farms – Hillsdale

 This Bergen County farm is a fun place to take the family.
 Pick-your-own pumpkins begins mid-September at this local favorite, and includes weekday and weekend options.
-Of course, you can also pick-your-own apples and many other vegetables, hitch a hayride, and paint pumpkins.
-Dig into fresh salad bar and deli if you need a post picking pick-me-up.
+You can also pick your own apples and vegetables, hitch a hayride, and paint pumpkins.
+Dig into the fresh salad bar and deli if you need a post-picking pick-me-up.

 Happy Day Farm – Manalapan

 You won't be bored at this Monmouth County farm.
-It's loaded with family activities, including pumpkin picking, crafts, pony rides, hayrides, a wooden train, pig races, swings, a zoo and even a "Kids Korner" for the 2- to 6-year-old crowd.
-Plus, you won't want to miss the Rutgers-themed corn maze.
+It's loaded with family activities including pumpkin picking, crafts, pony rides, hayrides, a wooden train, pig races, swings, a zoo, and even a "Kids Korner" for the 2- to 6-year-old crowd.
+This year's 10-acre corn maze celebrates 100 years of John Deere Tractors.

-Heaven Hill Farm is known for its Great Pumpkin Festival, which it bills as the "largest fall festival in northern NJ."
+Heaven Hill Farm is known for its Great Pumpkin Festival, billed as the "largest fall festival in Northern NJ."
 You'll find pumpkin picking, but also hayrides, pig races, a cool spider web crawl, games, carnival rides (only on weekends), corn stalk and hay maze, farm animals, a boo barn, and much more.
 Return later in the season for the Halloween Trick or Treat Trail.

 Norz Hill Farm – Hillsborough

-Pumpkin-picking, hayrides and farm animals are all part of the fall fun at Norz Hill.
+Pumpkin picking, hayrides, and farm animals are all part of the fall fun at Norz Hill.
 Pumpkins and hayrides are available on weekends beginning in early September, and daily later in season.
-Don't forget to try the 5-acre corn maze, which boasts a new design each season.
+Don't forget to try the five-acre corn maze, which boasts a new design each season.

 Oasis Family Farm – Robbinsville

-Pick pumpkins, eat homemade ice cream, enjoy games, and even a monster truck day at this NJ farm.
-There's even an ant colony and gem mine to explore!
+Pick pumpkins, eat homemade ice cream, enjoy games, and more at this NJ farm.
+There's even an ant colony and gem mine to explore plus a children's Fun Zone and bee hive to check out.

 Ort Farms – Long Valley

-This 100-year old family-run farm is described as quieter and less-commercial by visitors, but still with tons of family fun like hayrides, farm animals, chopping pumpkins off the vine, a tractor playset, hay pyramid and even Monster truck rides.
+This 100-year old, family-run farm is described as quieter and less commercial by visitors but still offers tons of family fun, including hayrides, farm animals, chopping pumpkins off the vine, a tractor play set, hay pyramid, and even monster truck rides.

 Riamede Farm – Chester

 For some real pumpkin picking, the kind where you cut the pumpkin right off the vine yourself, go to Riamede Farm.
-The quiet, simple, laid-back farm includes a hayride to the pumpkin patch and just plain ol' pumpkins.
+This quiet, simple, laid-back farm includes a hayride to the pumpkin patch.
 Don’t forget to bring your own clippers!

 Stony Hill Farms – Chester

-Huge, homegrown pumpkins are waiting to be picked at Stony Hill Farms, available late September through October weekends.
-While you're there, check out the farm's other fall festivities, including hayrides, fresh produce and baked goods, and a 10-acre corn maze.
+Huge pumpkins are waiting to be picked at Stony Hill Farms, open weekends fro late September through October.
+While you're there, check out the farm's other fall offerings, including hayrides, fresh produce and baked goods, and a 10-acre corn maze.
+This year's theme celebrates the "Age of Edison."

 Sussex County Strawberry Farm – Newton

-The name of this farm can be misleading.
-Sussex County Strawberry Farm isn’t just a place to pick ripe summer fruit–it has pumpkins, too!
-Beginning the first week in October, enjoy picking many different varieties of pumpkins, weekend hayrides, horse-drawn carriages, fresh cider, and apples.
+The name of this farm can be misleading; Sussex County Strawberry Farm has pumpkins, too!
+Beginning the first week in October, enjoy a pumpkin patch, weekend hayrides, horse-drawn carriages, fresh cider, and apples.

 Terhune Orchards – Princeton

-Terhune is such a fun place to bring the family, because of the breadth of kid-friendly things to do around the farm.
-Check out the pumpkin picking fields (September – October) at the main farm (Cold Soil Road), where you can grab some gourds as well.
-Weekends from mid-September through October, enjoy Family Fun days complete with music, food, pony rides, the adventure barn and, you guessed it, fun.
-Head over for the Read & Pick Pumpkins event (October 4), where kids will hear two pumpkin-related stories and then get to pick their very own pumpkin to bring home.
-Plus, kids can always enjoy the farm animals, trails and hayrides, and parents the farm store and winery.
+Terhune is such a fun place to bring the family because of the breadth of kid-friendly things to do around the farm.
+Check out the pumpkin-picking fields (September – October) at the main farm (Cold Soil Road), where you can grab some gourds as well.
+Weekends from mid-September through October, enjoy Fall Fun Weekends complete with music, food, pony rides, the adventure barn, and more.
+Head over for the Read & Pick Pumpkins event (October 2), where kids will hear two pumpkin-related stories and then get to pick their very own pumpkin to bring home.
+Plus, kids can always enjoy the farm animals, trails, and hayrides, and parents will love the farm store and winery.

 Wightman's Farm – Morristown